exmg/nbob/README.md

 # Config
 Configuration consists of conventional defaults defined in [nbob-config.json](nbob-config.json) which can be extended and overridden by `~/.nbob/nbob-config.json` and `<project>/nbob-config.json`.

+*TODO: Document project config*
+*TODO: Document config substitution syntax*
-*TODO: Document configuration options and defaults*
+*TODO: Document --env and --option config overriding*

 # Processors
-Please see processor source files for more information on how they work.
-Also see [package.json](package.json) for exact dependencies.
+For now, please see processor source files for more information on how they work and [package.json](package.json) for links to third party dependencies.

-Later we may add support for showing detailed help about a specified command (e.g: nbob -h build:js:minify).
+*TODO: Add support for showing processor help (e.g: nbob -h make:js:minify) and copy output here for convenience*

+## Pending
-While processor implementations are still in the works, here are some links to third party tools that might be used:
+Here are some links to third party tools that might be used for pending processor implementations:

 * Documentation
   * [jsdoc3](https://github.com/jsdoc3/jsdoc)